 If You Are Being Evicted for a Reason That Is Not Your Fault (or for No Reason)

-Although it may seem odd, counterclaims may be used as a defense if you are being evicted for a reason that is not your fault, such as if your lease expired or your landlord wants to rent your apartment to her sister.134
+Counterclaims may be used as a defense if you are being evicted for a reason that is not your fault, such as if your lease expired or your landlord wants to rent your apartment to her sister.141

 If You Are Being Evicted for a Reason That Is Your Fault

-If you are being evicted for a reason that is your fault, such as destruction of property, you cannot use counterclaims to prevent the eviction.135 You can, however, still use counterclaims to get money damages.136
+If you are being evicted for a reason that is your fault (other than non-payment of rent), such as destruction of property or disturbing neighbors, you cannot use counterclaims to prevent the eviction.142 You can, however, still use counterclaims to get money damages in a separate case.143

 You also may still have defenses you can use to prevent the eviction.